ncatlab/nlab-content/pages/17809.md

    1. $e_j e_i  = -e_k$

-   and all relations obtained by cyclic [[permutation]] of these hold.
+   and all relations obtained by cyclic [[permutation]] of the indices in these equations.

 > (graphics grabbed from [Baez 02](#Baez02))